 Why is corporate video production important?

-With corporate video productions and viewership on the rise, more business executives are starting to consider videos as a necessity in their marketing plan, and their day to day operations.
+With business video productions and viewership on the rise, more executives are starting to consider videos as a necessity in their marketing plan, and their day to day operations.
 A recent study from Forbes stated that 75% of business executives watch work-related videos on business websites at least once a week.
 So, just because you’re a B2B business doesn’t mean you have to stick to the old methods of white papers and webinars to reach your target audience.
-A lot goes into these video productions and they can take a variety of shapes, so here’s a little more about how we tackle them.
+A lot goes into these business video productions and they can take a variety of shapes, so here’s a little more about how we tackle them.

 Video production typically flows in a step-by-step process:

-- Pre-production: Developing a budget, brainstorming a concept, and finally writing a script (or script outline).
+Developing a budget, brainstorming a concept, and finally writing a script (or script outline).
 If a voiceover is required, it is often recorded before jumping into production.

-- Production: Once a style is determined, a storyboard is created to layout the scene by scene actions.
+Once a style is determined, a storyboard is created to layout the scene by scene actions.
 From there, the process is determined by the style.

 - Live Action: Production for live action videos typically include setting a shoot location, hiring talent (if needed), and filming with a professional camera & lighting crew.